NEW CARS

 When it comes to small electric cars, there are so many different options out there.
 From the tiny Honda e all the way up to the slightly larger Mini Electric, so picking just one isn't easy.

-However, if we had to choose just one it would have to the MG 4.
+However, if we had to choose just one, it would have to be the MG4.
 Not only is it one of the cheapest new electric cars you can buy, but it's also very practical, comfortable and nippy as most electric cars are.

 Best electric commuter car